cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 ## 9. Adding crypto exchange rates to your Grafana

-It may not be healthy to look into price all day long, but it could be useful to have it in one place on grafana dashboard.
+It may not be healthy to look into price all day long, but it could be useful to have it in one place on the Grafana dashboard.

 Below is an example using Kraken exchange's API for fetching prices.
 One may elect any alternate API provider for price and adapt the suggestions easily.